256dpi/fire/README.md

 ### Sparse Fieldsets

-Sparse Fieldsets are automatically supported on all responses an can be activated using the `/posts?fields[posts]=bar` query parameter.
+Sparse Fieldsets are automatically supported on all responses and can be activated using the `/posts?fields[posts]=bar` query parameter.

 More information about sparse fieldsets can be found in the [JSON API Spec](http://jsonapi.org/format/#fetching-sparse-fieldsets).